 Lettuce offers minerals such as calcium and potassium, anti-oxidants, and many other vitamins.
 The taste of lettuce is also quite mild, so it can easily be included in meals such as soups or as a mixed salad.

-Also known as coriander, this vegetable offers plenty of potassium and calcium, along with vitamins A, C, and K. It fights off cancer as well as infection.
+Also known as coriander, this vegetable offers plenty of potassium and calcium, along with vitamins A, C, and K. It fights off cancer as well as infections.

 A bit like parsley it is sometimes considered the forgotten vegetable, as many consider it as nothing more than a garnish, but in reality this vegetable can and is used in plenty of cuisines, none more so that Asian.